How to Fix Apple Maps Not Working Issue on iPhone?

 Go to the Library Folder of the Mac

-4. Now create another folder with the name of LaunchDemons.OLD.
+4. Create another folder named LaunchDemons.OLD.

 ~/Library/Caches/GeoServices